Starrah

-She also contributed to studio albums including Travis Scott's Birds in the Trap Sing McKnight and five songs on Calvin Harris's Funk Wav Bounces Vol. 1, including the Top 20 single "Feels" featuring Pharrell Williams, Katy Perry, and Big Sean.
+Her album credits include Travis Scott's Birds in the Trap Sing McKnight (2016), Calvin Harris's Funk Wav Bounces Vol. 1 (2017)—including the top 20 single "Feels" featuring Pharrell Williams, Katy Perry, and Big Sean—Nicki Minaj's Queen (2018), and Madame X (2019) by Madonna.

-As an artist, Starrah released a collaborative project with Diplo, titled Starrah x Diplo (2017).
-She released her debut single, "How It Goes", on August 12, 2020, and her debut album, The Longest Interlude, on March 15, 2021.
+As a recording artist, Starrah signed with Diplo's Mad Decent record label to release an eponymous collaborative project with the producer (titled Starrah x Diplo) in 2017.
+She released her debut commercial single, "How It Goes" on August 12, 2020, which preceded the release of her debut studio album, The Longest Interlude (2021).

 Early life and career

 Starrah grew up in Delaware as the youngest of nine siblings.
 She has stated that she "grew up in the ghetto" and has written lyrics about police raids she experienced as a child.
 Her songwriting grew from writing short stories and poems.
 She attended Delaware State University and moved to Los Angeles after graduation to pursue a music career.
 After a period of uploading music to SoundCloud and selling samples through Instagram, a manager in the industry reached out to her.
 He connected her to more songwriters which led to Starrah writing "Be Real" by Kid Ink in 2015, which reached No. 43 on the Billboard Hot 100.

 In 2016, Starrah wrote several songs that became top 40 hits.
 "2 Phones" by Kevin Gates reached double platinum status.
 Rihanna's single "Needed Me" reached number seven on the Billboard Hot 100 and spent 42 weeks on the chart.

 On September 22, 2017, Starrah released a joint EP with producer Diplo titled Starrah x Diplo.

 In April 2019, Starrah formed a partnership with Hipgnosis Songs Fund.
 She worked closely with Madonna for her 2019 album Madame X, writing on six tracks.

 Starrah released her debut single "How It Goes" on August 12, 2020.